Oedipus Rex Themes: Vision of Greek Writer Sophocles

 Themes in “Oedipus Rex”

-“Oedipus Rex” revolves around the will of god for men yet it has many other prominent themes.
+“Oedipus Rex” is about the will of god for human yet it has many other prominent themes.
 Some of them are:-

 - God Vs. Man